molinadavid/teslabox/README.md

 Compresses Tesla dashcam and sentry clips, uploads to S3, notifies of events via email (or Telegram, along with a copy of each clip) and allows remote streaming while parked or driving!

-Starting from version 0.4.0, TeslaBox can also run [TeslaMate.](https://github.com/adriankumpf/teslamate)
+TeslaBox is also capable to run [TeslaMate.](https://github.com/adriankumpf/teslamate)

 <img src="https://cdn.teslarpi.com/assets/img/teslabox.gif" width="150">